dr-useless/gobkv/readme.md

 ```
 Note that the namespace includes the final `/`.

 All keys for a given namespace will land in the same [block](#blocks).
-This greatly improves performance for collecting & listing keys, because only a single block must be searched.
+This greatly improves performance for collecting & listing multiple keys, because only a single block must be searched.

 # Segmentation
 To reduce load on the file system & and decrease blocking, the dataset is split into 2 layers.
 Each layer contains the configured number of segments.